Tunguska: Legend of Faith

-Tunguska: Legend of Faith (Russian: Тунгусский синдром) is a Polish / Russian action-adventure video game by German-based studio Exortus GmbH, released on PlayStation and Windows.

-The game received largely negative reviews from critics.
+Tunguska: Legend of Faith (Russian: Тунгусский синдром) is an action-adventure video game by German-based studio Exortus GmbH, released on PC (Windows 9x) and later PlayStation.
+It received largely negative reviews from critics.

 Plot and gameplay

-The game is set in a fantasy world, while incorporating elements of medieval culture.
-On June 30, 1908, a meteor smashed into the Podhemannaya Tunguska river basin in Siberia, which caused a lot of damage and caused the locals to spread rumours; the player is out to discover the true nature of this meteor.
+The game is set in a fantasy world that incorporates elements of medieval culture.
+After having been executed by electric chair, the player character, Jack Riley, unexpectedly wakes up in a castle in Tunguska, the site of a mysterious meteor impact rumored to have otherworldly causes.
+Riley decides to explore the castle, fighting various monsters and investigating the area's mysteries.

 Players move from screen to screen while the camera changes accordingly.
 The game's combat is inspired by arcade video games; players fight using a combination of the arrow keys, shift, and control.

 Production

 The title's music was recorded at B & T Records studio.
 The game was previewed at E3 1999.

 The Windows version was released in the United States in 1998 by Project Two Interactive, while a Russian version was localised and released by Amber Company in 1999 (alongside Liath: WorldSpiral).
 It was released in Poland by LK Avalon on October 12, 1998.
-The PlayStation version was released in France on December 20, 1999 by Take-Two Interactive, and in Germany by the same publisher in 2000.
+The PlayStation version was released in France on December 20, 1999, by Take-Two Interactive, and in Germany by the same publisher in 2000.